joecrase/MATH435_Spring2020/README.md

 ## List of broken functions (no fixes)
 - ?Roots shows no documentation, despite the rest of the library functioning
-- ?ODE shows no documentation,
+- ?ODE shows no documentation, despite the rest of the library functioning

 ## Slightly different behaivors
 - Overall, the results from custom function will show more decimal numbers then previously by default